GSP

 curl_off_t size);

-If you want to post data to the server without having libcurl do a strlen() to measure the data size, this option must be used.
+If you want to post static data to the server without having libcurl do a strlen() to measure the data size, this option must be used.
 When this option is used you can post fully binary data, which otherwise is likely to fail.
-If this size is set to -1, the library will use strlen() to get the size.
+If this size is set to -1, libcurl uses strlen() to get the size or relies on the CURLOPT_READFUNCTION(3) (if used) to signal the end of data.

 -1